omise/omise-ios/README.md

 }
 ```

-Then implement the delegate to receive the `Token` object after user has entered the
+Then implement the delegate to receive the `Token` object after user has entered the card data:
-credit card data:

 ```swift
 extension ViewController: CreditCardFormViewControllerDelegate {